catwell/www.warp10.io/reference/functions/function_LMAP.md

 category: reference
 ---

-The `LMAP` function applies a macro on each element of a list, producing a list with the top element after each macro invocation.
+The `LMAP` function applies a macro on each element of a list, producing a list with the element on top of the stack after each macro invocation.

+The macro is called with a stack containing the list index on top and the element at that particular index below it.

 Initial stack: